 Keep Areas Clear

 Under no circumstances should anyone walk or stand directly underneath a hoisted load when chain hoists are being used on site.
-The potential for serious injury or death can be high should anything go wrong and a load be dropped on someone below, so this rule must always be obeyed.
-A good way to ensure this rule is strictly adhered to is by clearly defining the areas that should be kept clear with well marked signage.
-You can also paint lines on flooring in easy to see colours such as yellow or orange.
+The potential for serious injury or death can be high should anything go wrong and a load is dropped on someone below, so this rule must always be obeyed.
+A good way to ensure this rule is strictly adhered to is by clearly defining the areas that should be kept clear with well-marked signage.
+You can also paint lines on flooring in easy to see colors such as yellow or orange.
 While chain hoists are fairly conspicuous and workers aren’t likely to wander into their path by accident, by clearly marking no-go areas around chain hoists, you’ll be doing everything you can to protect your workers as well as your business.

-In addition to the standard daily mandatory checks that should be performed before operation, all chain hoists should be inspected at regular intervals by authorised personnel and serviced periodically by professionals.
+In addition to the standard daily mandatory checks that should be performed before the operation, all chain hoists should be inspected at regular intervals by authorized personnel and serviced periodically by professionals.
 Professional lift and crane service providers will check a wide range of crane and hoist parts during annual or biannual safety checks, helping to ensure that all cranes and chain hoists are in top operating condition year round.
 This helps to keep the risk of mechanical failure to a minimum and ensures workplace productivity won’t be negatively affected.
 Individuals who perform servicing onsite will check that chain hoists are not exhibiting signs of damage or structural failure, the brake is fully functional, and gears are well lubricated using the correct type of oil, in addition to a range of other safety checks.